 If anyone suspects an immediate threat to public safety, call 911.
-If an employee has reason to believe that an individual has a weapon (whether concealed or non-concealed) on college property, the employee is required to report it to Public Safety Services and/or their supervisor and/or the Vice President of Human Resources / Chief Human Resources Officer.
+If an employee has reason to believe that an individual has a weapon (whether concealed or non-concealed) on college property, the employee is required to report it to Public Safety Services and their supervisor or the Vice President of Human Resources/Chief Human Resources Officer.